- Media Releases

 There is a range of circumstances in which information sharing is required, and for which the Land Administration Act 1997 (LAA) does not presently provide, including:

-(a) where the Pastoral Lands Board (PLB) may need to request specialist advice from the Department of Primary Industries and Regional Development (DPIRD), the Department of Water and Environmental Regulation (DWER), and the Department of Biodiversity, Conservation and Attractions (DBCA), in relation to things as:
+(a) where the Pastoral Lands Board (PLB) may need to request specialist advice from the Department of Primary Industries and Regional Development (DPIRD), the Department of Water and Environmental Regulation (DWER), and the Department of Biodiversity, Conservation and Attractions (DBCA) and other agencies as appropriate, in relation to things such as:

 iii. unlawful clearing and subsequent restoration requirements under section 109; and

-(b) where the PLB must refer permit applications to DPIRD, DWER, and DBCA so that it can satisfy itself that the permit application meets the requirements of environmental laws listed in section 117; and
+(b) where the PLB refers permit applications to DPIRD, DWER, and DBCA so that it can satisfy itself that the permit application meets the requirements of environmental laws listed in section 117; and

-(c) when the PLB is providing advice to the Minister on a new pastoral lease proposal, the abovementioned agencies must also be consulted.
+(c) when the PLB is providing advice to the Minister for Lands on a new pastoral lease proposal, the abovementioned agencies are also consulted.